kissgyorgy/my-stars/README.md

 - [go-shiori/shiori](https://github.com/go-shiori/shiori) - Simple bookmark manager built with Go
 - [nextcloud/maps](https://github.com/nextcloud/maps) - 🌍🌏🌎 The whole world fits inside your cloud!
 - [OCA/web](https://github.com/OCA/web) - Odoo web client UI related addons
-- [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [mathieudutour/medium-to-own-blog](https://github.com/mathieudutour/medium-to-own-blog) - Switch from Medium to your own blog in a few minutes
 - [coinbase/coinbase-pro-node](https://github.com/coinbase/coinbase-pro-node) - DEPRECATED — The official Node.js library for Coinbase Pro
 - [boyney123/mockit](https://github.com/boyney123/mockit) - A tool to quickly mock out end points, setup delays and more...